gitterbuggin/armada/README.md

    After the intro animation, the display may be black for up to 60 seconds before Steam appears.
 This is expected on the current SD-card boot path.
-   Eventually you will see Steam first-run where you can configure your Wi-Fi and login.
+   Eventually you will see Steam first-run where you can configure your language, timezone, and Wi-Fi.
+At the end Steam will restart again, and you may see another 60 seconds of black before the login screen appears.

+## Updating

+> [!NOTE]
+> Over-the-air updates are new and still being validated.
+You may need to reflash
+> if an update fails.

+Armada has several release channels (`Beta` only in currently) and can update itself in place — no reflash, no re-downloading games.
+Trigger an update from Steam's update prompt, or run `steamos-update` from a terminal.
+Updates are image-based with rollback, so a failed boot falls back to the previous image.

 ## Roadmap

-- **Desktop mode:** add support for switching to KDE from Steam
 - **Install to internal storage:** currently boots from SD card
-- **Update mechanism:** image-based updates with rollback
 - **Power / fan control:** integrated with Steam UI where possible
 - **Game compatibility decky plugin:** per game FEX and Proton settings
-- **Broader device support:** e.g. Odin 3

 ## Known issues

 - **No true suspend.** Pressing power does a "fake suspend" inspired by ROCKNIX, not real S3 sleep, so idle battery drain is higher than it should be.
+- **Black screen during Steam launch.** Sometimes there is a 30-60s black screen before Steam becomes fully visible, often following an update or restart.
+- **Steam Machine onboarding.** Sometimes you see the Steam Machine onboarding before choosing your language.
+Tap through it to continue.
-- **QAM is unmapped on Pocket Evo.** Use Home+A to open the Quick Access Menu.
+- **QAM is unmapped on Ayaneo devices.** Use Home+A to open the Quick Access Menu.

 ## Credits